dotnet/docs-maui/docs/user-interface/graphics/images.md

 Images are represented by the <xref:Microsoft.Maui.Graphics.IImage> type, which defines the following properties:

-- `Width`, of type `float`, that defines the width of an image.
+- <xref:Microsoft.Maui.Graphics.IImage.Width>, of type `float`, that defines the width of an image.
-- `Height`, of type `float`, that defines the height of an image.
+- <xref:Microsoft.Maui.Graphics.IImage.Height>, of type `float`, that defines the height of an image.

-An optional `ImageFormat` argument can be specified when loading and saving images.
-The `ImageFormat` enumeration defines `Png`, `Jpeg`, `Gif`, `Tiff`, and `Bmp` members.
+An optional <xref:Microsoft.Maui.Graphics.ImageFormat> argument can be specified when loading and saving images.
+The <xref:Microsoft.Maui.Graphics.ImageFormat> enumeration defines `Png`, `Jpeg`, `Gif`, `Tiff`, and `Bmp` members.
 However, this argument is only used when the image format is supported by the underlying platform.

 > [!NOTE]
 > .NET MAUI contains two different `IImage` interfaces. `Microsoft.Maui.Graphics.IImage` is used for image display, manipulation, and persistence in when displaying graphics in a <xref:Microsoft.Maui.Controls.GraphicsView>. `Microsoft.Maui.IImage` is the interface that abstracts the <xref:Microsoft.Maui.Controls.Image> control.

 ## Load an image

-Image loading functionality is provided by the `PlatformImage` class.
-Images can be loaded from a stream by the `FromStream` method, or from a byte array using the `PlatformImage` constructor.
+Image loading functionality is provided by the <xref:Microsoft.Maui.Graphics.Platform.PlatformImage> class.
+Images can be loaded from a stream by the <xref:Microsoft.Maui.Graphics.Platform.PlatformImage.FromStream%2A> method, or from a byte array using the <xref:Microsoft.Maui.Graphics.Platform.PlatformImage> constructor.

 The following example shows how to load an image: